itsdishantnishad/itsdishantnishad/README.md

 - 👋 Hi, I’m @itsdishantnishad
 - 👀 I’m interested in ..DSA .
-- 🌱 I’m currently learning ...web developement
+- 🌱 I’m currently working in Numetry Technology as Intern
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...